mjbahonar/fndocs/content/docs/start/first step.md

 ## Before We Begin

-Fist we should prepare our tools

-We need these tools:

-## Our Refrences As our Guide
+### Preparing Our Tools
+Before starting, we need to prepare the necessary tools for fine-tuning Stable Diffusion with LoRA.

+## References
+Here are some useful resources to guide us through the process:

 *   [Fine-Tuning Stable Diffusion with LoRA](https://machinelearningmastery.com/fine-tuning-stable-diffusion-with-lora) (Webpage)
 *   [Fine-Tune Stable Diffusion with LoRA for as Low as $1](https://youtu.be/Zev6F0T1L3Y?t=458) (Video)